oliveirabruno01/babyagi-asi/README.md

 ```
 OBJECTIVE=Improve my prompts at ./prompts.py file
 FIRST_TASK=Plan what to do.
-I must create a initial end-to-end task list, which the final task will make our objective completed.
+I must create a initial end-to-end task list, which the final task will make my objective completed.
 ```

 # Warning<a name="continous-script-warning"></a>